Back to list

 ﴿أَلَا بِذِكْرِ اللَّهِ تَطْمَئِنُّ الْقُلُوبُ﴾

 Is it not by the remembrance of Allah that hearts find tranquillity?
-(13:28)

 Tranquillity is not the cessation of questions.
 It is the restoration of questions to their real size, under a calm light.
+And dhikr is not a passing emotional rest: it is the interior act that prevents the truth from sliding across the surface and vanishing.
+Through dhikr, the water enters.
+Through dhikr, it remains.

 Even If the Mountains Moved

-To dismantle the fantasy of if only, Ar-Ra’d pushes the hypothesis to its limit:
+To dismantle the fantasy of if only, Ar-Raʿd pushes the hypothesis to its limit:

 ﴿وَلَوْ أَنَّ قُرْآنًا سُيِّرَتْ بِهِ الْجِبَالُ أَوْ قُطِّعَتْ بِهِ الْأَرْضُ أَوْ كُلِّمَ بِهِ الْمَوْتَى﴾